stefems/rover-challenge/README.md

 # Requirements

-To recreate our search rankings, you'll create *a simple command-line program* that can be run locally and that will input and output csv data.
+To recreate our search rankings, you'll create *a simple command-line program* that will read in and write out csv data.
+We ask that you also include tests that demonstrate your code is working as expected.

 Additionally, there is a short **discussion question** to answer (see below) about how you would build this system in the real world.

-Please include a README with instructions on how to setup and run your project locally, as well as a copy of the output CSV you generate.
+Lastly, please include a README with instructions on how to setup and run your project locally, as well as a copy of the output CSV you generate.
 Note that we are primarily Mac users.

 **Please use the language that you feel will best show your skills.** Keep in